 In May 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 96, "Subscription-Based Information Technology Arrangements".
-This statement, which is effective for periods beginning after June 15, 2022, and all reporting periods thereafter, will not have any effect on the City's financial reporting.
+This statement is effective for fiscal periods beginning after June 15, 2022 and will not have any effect on the Township's financial reporting.

 In June 2020, the Governmental Accounting Standards Board (GASB) issued Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32".
-This statement will not have any effect on the City's financial reporting.
+This statement is effective for fiscal periods beginning after June 15, 2021 and will not have any effect on the Township's financial reporting.